Conreality/conreality-wiki/Hackathons.md

 **Where**: Bratislava
 **Who**: @bendiken, @DanKomorny, @mikegogulski

-We made good progress validating and integrating the hardware for the [initial POC project](Laser-Turret), based on the two Raspberry Pi main boards provided by @mikegogulski.
-The [primary outcomes](https://groups.google.com/forum/#!topic/conreality/5Zk2kOBW1aU) of this inaugural hackathon were as follows:
+This inaugural hackathon kicked off hardware experimentation for the [initial POC project](Laser-Turret), based on the two Raspberry Pi main boards provided by @mikegogulski.
+The [primary outcomes](https://groups.google.com/forum/#!topic/conreality/5Zk2kOBW1aU) of this hackathon were as follows:

 1. Validated a native build of the Conreality platform with an up-to-date OCaml and OPAM toolchain on a Raspberry Pi running Debian Jessie.